 - The Dutch are disciplined, conservative, and pay attention to the small details.
 They do not boast or brag about material possessions.

-- The Dutch are reserved and don’t show much physical touch in public, display anger or extreme excitement.
+- The Dutch are reserved and don’t show much physical touch in public or display anger or extreme excitement.

 - The Dutch have a reputation for not being good at standing in line.
 You even find yourself being pushed and shoved to board the subway.
 Just the way it is.

-- In Amsterdam, when people refer to a coffee shop, it is not quite as you expect.
-A coffee shop is a place to buy cannabis; if you want real coffee to ask where a cafe might be.
+- When people refer to a coffee shop in Amsterdam, it is not quite as expected.
+A coffee shop is a place to buy cannabis; if you want real coffee, ask where a cafe might be.

 - A myth is that the Dutch are all high due to their legalization of cannabis.
 The majority of the residents of the Netherlands do not partake in this extra circular activity.